 Students receive information about evacuation and shelter-in-place procedures during their student orientation sessions.

 If an incident occurs that makes the surrounding buildings or areas unstable or makes the air outside dangerous due to toxic or irritating substances, it is usually safer to stay indoors since leaving the area may expose people to that danger.

 To “shelter-in-place” means the occupants make a shelter of the building they are in.
 With a few adjustments, this location can be made even safer and more comfortable until it is considered safe to leave and go outside.

 If an incident occurs and the building the occupants are in is not damaged, everyone is asked to stay inside an interior room until being told it is safe to come out.

 If the building is damaged, everyone is asked to take his or her personal belongings and follow the evacuation procedures for that building.
-Steps needing to heeded are close the door, proceed to the nearest exit, and use the stairs instead of the elevators.
+Steps include closing the door, proceeding to the nearest exit, and using the stairs instead of the elevators.

-Once an occupant has evacuated, he or she needs quickly to seek shelter at the nearest college building.
+Once an occupant has evacuated, they need quickly to seek shelter at the nearest college building.
 If police or fire department personnel are on the scene, follow their directions.

 How You Will Know to “Shelter-in-Place”

 A shelter-in-place notification may come from several sources, including Durham Tech Police, other Durham Tech officials, or other authorities utilizing the College’s emergency communications tools.

 No matter where the affected party is, the basic steps of shelter-in-place will generally remain the same.
 Should the need ever arise, follow these steps unless instructed otherwise by local emergency personnel: